 every tree bearing fruit…these shall be yours for food.’

-‘From all the trees of the garden you shall surely eat.’
+‘From all the trees of the garden eat, you shall eat.’

-Later, when Abraham encountered what he assumed were three pagans, instead of preaching to them about God and monotheism, he fed them.
+References to food and instructions for what and how to eat abound throughout the Bible.
+When Abraham encounters what he assumes are three pagans, instead of immediately preaching to them about God and monotheism, he first feeds them.
 (Genesis 18:2-8)

-When Isaac wished to bless his son, he first requested food to eat.
+When Isaac wishes to bless his son, he first requests food to eat.
 (Genesis 27:4)

 Food makes an appearance in the conflict between Jacob and Esau (Genesis 25:29-34) and throughout the story of Joseph and his brothers.
 Over 30 commandments in the Torah pertain to eating.
 What is going on?